sanex3339/Yii2-Simple-Filter/README.md

 ###Right now module may not work for you, because v0.000001preAlphaBeta (but it work for me)

 Installation:
-Put 'sanex' folder to vendor folder, then add to `vendor/yiisoft/extensions.php` following code:
+Put `sanex` folder to vendor folder, then add to `vendor/yiisoft/extensions.php` following code:
 ```